roman-milk/roman-milk.github.io/making-scents.md

  "Strange how?"

  "I'm not sure.
 He seems a little out of it."
-Report_Story #2